-- 1. Recognition as NVCC PTA program clinical education faculty - 2.
+- 1. Recognition as CT State-NV PTA program clinical education faculty - 2.
 Attend PTA program college events such as lectures and workshops as appropriate, pinning ceremony, etc. - 3.
-NVCC library resources: CIs/SCCEs can request a literature search.
+CT State-NV library resources: CIs/SCCEs can request a literature search.
 Please contact DCE at 203-596-2156 for more information. - 4.
-NVCC's Center for Teaching (CFT): Webinars offered by CFT which will be appropriate for CIs/SCCEs, will be emailed by DCE to clinical faculty; for clinical faculty actively taking students. - 5.
+CT State-NV's Center for Teaching (CFT): Webinars offered by CFT which will be appropriate for CIs/SCCEs, will be emailed by DCE to clinical faculty; for clinical faculty actively taking students. - 5.
 PhysioU: an online evidence-based guide for students and clinicians.
-Clinical faculty actively accepting our students will now have free access to this tool.
-Emails of CIs/SCCEs actively taking NVCC's students will be shared with this company to allow free access to this site.
-More information on how to gain access will be emailed to clinical faculty as provided by the company.
-This is a product that the NVCC PTA Program has been utilizing since the COVID-19 pandemic and continues to utilize throughout the curriculum.
+Clinical faculty now can receive a discount for this product.
+This is a product that the PTA Program has been utilizing since the COVID-19 pandemic and continues to utilize throughout the curriculum.
 This resource can assist students, clinicians, and educators.
+Please contact the DCE to discuss this opportunity.

-(New!
-More information to follow as to how to gain access.) - 6.
-Communication Skills Module: Via New England Physical Therapist Assistant Consortium: Online module developed to enhance the quality of communication between CIs and students.
+6. Communication Skills Module: Via New England Physical Therapist Assistant Consortium: Online module developed to enhance the quality of communication between CIs and students.
 CIs can contact the DCE and request an access code (code valid for 2 weeks).
 Upon completion, a certificate of completion reflecting 3 contact hours will be awarded.